hermanAlexCordero/forms_test/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Prime Issue Report
-about: Create a report to help us improve
+about: Report an Issue with Report Stream
 title: ''
 labels: ''
 assignees: ''